-Baking soda cuts grease, Borax acts as a disinfectant, the salt helps reduce the effects of hard water, vinegar helps bind the ingredients and adds extra cleaning power, and the essential oils help make things smell fresh.
+2. Baking soda cuts grease, Borax acts as a disinfectant, the salt helps reduce the effects of hard water, and vinegar aids in binding the ingredients, plus extra cleaning power.
+The essential oils are optional, but it helps make things smell fresh.

 How to Use Dishwashing Detergent Tabs

 Add one tab to your dishwasher’s detergent compartment.
 If you have hard water, add 1/2 to 1 cup of vinegar to the bottom of your dishwasher to help prevent cloudy glasses and dishes.
 This recipe should make 32 tabs.

 Note: If the inside of your dishwasher is stainless steel, check your dishwasher’s manual to ensure vinegar can safely be used as a dishwashing aid.